DinosaurPlanetRecomp/dino-recomp/README.md

 If you have issues with crashes on startup, make sure your graphics drivers are fully up to date.

 ## Known Issues
 Please see [the GitHub issues](https://github.com/DinosaurPlanetRecomp/dino-recomp/issues) for a list of known issues with the project.
-Given the early state of Dinosaur Planet reverse engineering and the uniqueness of the game's code, this recomp has some notable issues and missing enhancements compared to other recomp projects.
+This recomp is still a work in progress and is missing some enhancements commonly found in other N64 recomps.

 ## FAQ